MURDriverless/HuskyControl/husky_mpcc/README.md

 </p>

 ## Disclaimer
 This branch is heavily based upon [Alex Liniger's MPCC](https://github.com/alexliniger/MPCC).
 It is using the version from the fullsize branch, commit 302e12a on 15 Jun 2021.
+Do not build this package together with [MURSim](https://github.com/MURDriverless/mursim) or you'll break HuskySim.

 Main changes:
 1. Using Unicycle Model, with Husky's own set of constraints